acidburn0zzz/orgs-docs/migrating-a-user-account.md

 If you chose an Organization with access to private packages, clicking the big red "Create an Organization" button will bring up a Stripe Payments prompt.
-Enter the email address you'd like associated with billing (this does *not* have to match the owner's email), as well as billing address and credit card information.
+Enter the email address you'd like associated with billing (this does *not* have to match the Owner's email), as well as billing address and credit card information.

 **You can change your billing info at anytime through your Organization's